shawnakumar/ai_case_study/README.md

 Operating from the core tenant of innovation and rapid development, Stability AI has been paralleling the developments of OpenAI's pre-release Text to Video platform, Sora, which shares the same diffusion technology as Stability AI's offering.
 This demonstrates the the dynamic and rapidly evolving devlepments in the AI Sector.

-StabilityAI has a total funding of $173.8 million to date.[15]
-This financial backing by investors demonstrates the confidence in Stability AI's potential to redefine and lead in its domain.
+StabilityAI has a total funding of $173.8 million to date [^15] This financial backing by investors demonstrates the confidence in Stability AI's potential to redefine and lead in its domain.

 ## Problem Statement, Solution and Technology
 StabilityAI is addressing the following challenges: